 Students visit the largest Hindu Temple in North America during the Exploring Religions @ Dickinson series.

 Understanding other religious traditions is essential to a supportive campus experience.
-CSSS aims to increase religious literacy on campus and to promote cooperation between students from various backgrounds.
+CSSJ aims to increase religious literacy on campus and to promote cooperation between students from various backgrounds.
 There are three main goals to interfaith work at Dickinson:

 - Promoting understanding

 The Explore Religions at Dickinson series takes groups of students to learn about different religions at their place of worship.
 Students who participate in this series will general hear from members of the faith community that they are visiting and then join a worship service.
 Last year, students learned about Hindu, Muslim, Jewish, and Eastern Orthodox faith at various locations in Pennsylvania.